fazabillah/cloud-resume-challenge/frontend/public/data/blog-posts/cloud-resume-challenge-walkthrough.md

 The Cloud Resume Challenge is a hands-on project that teaches full-stack cloud engineering.
-I'll walk you through my implementation, the technologies used, and the valuable lessons learned.
+I'll share my implementation, the technologies used, and the valuable lessons learned.

 ## What is the Cloud Resume Challenge?